Complete Guide to Online CAD Degrees

 Online certificates and diplomas are available for students who wish to either study general CAD principles or narrow their focus by studying select CAD concepts, such as 3-D modeling or advanced plotting.
 Certificate programs are also available for specific versions of CAD software.

-The associate degree in computer-aided drafting is a career-oriented program that covers the skills for developing the technical plans used to create buildings, electronics, and other complex structures.
+The online associate degree in computer-aided drafting is a career-oriented program that covers the skills for developing the technical plans used to create buildings, electronics, and other complex structures.
 These programs are commonly offered through community colleges, vocational-technical schools, and career colleges.
 Students generally complete 20 to 25 classes over the course of two years.
 Applicants to the CAD program need a high school diploma or GED certificate.

-Coursework in the CAD associate program introduces students to the math, science, technology, and design skills necessary for adapting the designs used by architects and engineers into more detailed technical drawings.
+Coursework in the online CAD associate program introduces students to the math, science, technology, and design skills necessary for adapting the designs used by architects and engineers into more detailed technical drawings.
 Foundational courses in topics such as algebra, physics, and metallurgy provide a background in the scientific principles that determine safe building practices.
 Classes in 2-D applications, AutoCAD, and 3-D CAD teach students to utilize common industry software to create basic designs.
 Other courses in topics like electronics and electrical drawings, residential construction, and commercial construction cover the skills for more specialized types of drafting.

 Students should think about what sort of career they want to pursue before deciding which type of drafting degree program is best for them.
-An associate degree in drafting will enable students to gain entry-level work converting architectural and other technical plans into detailed drawings.
+An online associate degree in drafting may enable students to gain entry-level work converting architectural and other technical plans into detailed drawings.
 According to the US Bureau of Labor Statistics, many employers prefer to hire drafters with postsecondary training, such as an associate degree.
 Students interested in obtaining more advanced careers or who wish to work in other fields related to drafting, such as engineering and architecture, should consider earning a bachelor’s degree.

 Mastery of CAD is helpful in many industries, and some specialized versions of CAD offer their own certificates.
 Architectural CAD and AutoCAD are popular certificate programs and contain courses including programming; menu commands; and beginner, intermediate, and expert use of the tool.
 The goal of these certificate programs is to teach students to create actual drawings with CAD so that when they enter the job market, they will be able to use it effectively.
 Students will gain experience using CAD software to create documents and simulate real-world projects.

-Graduates of CAD certificate programs enter various careers that use online modeling and design software.
+Graduates of online CAD certificate programs enter various careers that use online modeling and design software.
 Popular jobs include engineering, interior design, architecture, product design, and landscaping.
 These jobs will typically require additional formal education in a specific field in addition to the certificate.

 Before enrolling in an online CAD program, it is recommended that students verify that the school offering the degree program has been accredited.
 Accreditation means that the school has been evaluated and approved by a recognized agency with high standards of academic excellence.
 While attending an accredited school isn't always required to land a job after receiving your degree, it does help ensure that your degree will be honored within professional or educational realms.
 Without accreditation, you may encounter difficulty when attempting to transfer your earned credits to another educational institution or applying for financial aid.